 In a landlord insurance policy, the deductible is the amount paid out-of-pocket by whoever the policy is before an insurance provider will pay any expenses.
 The deductible can vary depending on the property, occupancy of the property, and what type of damage it is.

 For example, if Annette’s rental property catches on fire, she would need to cover her deductible before her insurance provider would cover the rest of the damages.
 If her deductible was $1,000 and the total cost of the damage was $10,000, she would pay for $1,000 out of pocket, and then her insurance would cover the other $9,000.

 While it’s not required by law, landlord insurance can help save you from catastrophic losses that may happen while managing a property.
 If a tornado or fire destroys your property, you would have to pay the property’s total cost out of pocket to rebuild it.

 With insurance, you would only have to pay a small deductible.
-Your insurance can even provide additional coverage for other events, such as vandalism or theft, if you add it to your policy (Vandalism and theft are known as human perils)
+Your insurance can even provide additional coverage for other events, such as vandalism or theft if you add it to your policy (Vandalism and theft are known as human perils)

 Landlord insurance applies to long-term rentals, periods over 30 days.
 If you want to do short-term rentals for Airbnb or VRBO, you’ll need a commercial, homeshare, or vacation rental policy instead of landlord insurance.

 Yes, it is still wise to have landlord insurance.
 We have a dedicated post just for this specific situation.